Sunday, October 27, 2024

 This watch came to me from Liz's side of the family.
 I think she knew that watches are always something I have been interested in and it just came my way.
 At first it did not strike me as anything of interest and it sat in a drawer for a while.
 But at some point I decided to give it a battery and try it out.

 This watch made me take a whole new look at quartz watches!
 It opened my eyes!
 The movement is (0) Jewel which is rather common for quartz given there is no torque of a mechanical, spring powered movement.
 It just keeps time!
-Scarry so!!
+Scary so!!
 And that is not all, the watch wears better than my Air King.
 Yes, I said it.
 I cannot say enough about the wearability of this Z1475.L Seiko band.
 Very comfy.

 The 5Y31 is a pretty simple movement.
 Nothing special at all but it sure runs well.